 The value of your commercial portfolio is affected by long-term interest rates, such as the U.S. Treasury 10-year rate, which impacts cap rates used in commercial real estate valuations.
 Prevailing long-term rates influence cap rates when investors bid on commercial assets, and market cap rates typically have a spread versus long-term rates that reflect risk premium.

-As returns on bonds and mortgage-backed securities rise, investors subsequently require an increased rate of return on their real asset investments.
+As returns on bonds and mortgage-backed securities rise, investors may look for an increased rate of return on their real asset investments.
 This rate of return can be determined by the capitalization rate, or cap rate, which is the net operating income of your investment property divided by its value or price.
 Rising cap rates lead to lower property values, while compressing cap rates mean increased values.

 Timing also is an important consideration.
 Short-term increases in cap rates are more quickly noticeable in your investment property’s valuation; however, the performance of any given asset is often less sensitive to cap rate fluctuations over the long term.